How to clean a washing machine: Top tips and the best products to use

 How to clean a washing machine

-• Run a cycle - newer washing machine models come with a cleaning cycle where all you need to do is add some bleach.
+• Run a cleaning cycle - newer washing machine models come with a cleaning cycle where all you need to do is add some bleach.
 If yours doesn’t, just add ½ a cup of bleach to the dispenser and just run a normal cycle with hot water.
 Alternatively, you can always use a washing machine cleaner.

 • Rinse and spin - once your washing machine has completed its cycle, pop it back on for another rinse and spin.
 This is just to make sure all the bleach has been washed away.